 Ahead of the Budget announcement on 29 October, our chief executive Angela Culhane explains why now is the time to really crack earlier diagnosis of the most common cancer in men and the key investments needed to make sure it happens.

-It’s unusual for a Budget to be held in October.
+A Budget announcement in October is unusual.
 But with the Brexit deadline looming, we live in unusual and unpredictable times.

 What we can predict, though, is the worrying future for prostate cancer and what the Government needs to do to help us save more lives from this disease.